kadena-community/kadena.js/packages/apps/marmalade-marketplace/README.md

 - Go to the Firebase Console.
 - Create a new project (or use an existing one).
 - Create a Firestore database in your project.
-- Generate a service account key and download the JSON file.

 6. **Add Environment Variables**